Toward Unbiased Multiple-Target Fuzzing with Path Diversity

 When a new target is covered by the corpus, a new cluster containing only that target is created.
 At this point, the virgin map selection for this target is equivalent to the naive implementation mentioned earlier.
 As the fuzzing campaign progresses, more dynamic information is gathered, enabling us to merge clusters together.
 Specifically, we use $data$ from all seeds in the corpus, collected through Algorithm \ref{SaveIfInterestingAFLRun}, as a database for association rule mining~\cite{Agrawal1993MiningAR}.
 This allows \sysname{} to identify target virgin maps that can be clustered together.
 In Algorithm \ref{SaveIfInterestingAFLRun}, we can observe that $data$ consists of sets of clusters, as each virgin map corresponds to a cluster.
 We treat each cluster as an item and consider the union of $data$ from all seeds in the corpus as the database in the context of association rule mining.
 Additionally, since our dataset is constructed by joining the dataset of each individual seed, we denote the dataset of a single seed $s$, which is a subset of the entire dataset, as $I_s$.

 Algorithm \ref{UpdateSupportCount} outlines the process of updating support count after a new seed is added to the corpus.
 The parameter $data$ comes from the return value of Algorithm \ref{SaveIfInterestingAFLRun}, and the parameter $support\_count$ is a global map used to record the support count of each itemset with one or two elements.
 For each set in $data$, we count both single items and pairs of items by $\frac{1}{|data|}$ instead of $1$.
 This design choice is made to prevent bias caused by some seeds that trigger many new bits.
+(Remember that each element in $data$ corresponds to a new bit.)
 As a result, we only assign a total support count of $1$ for each seed, which is then distributed uniformly among all sets of items it contains.

 Using the support count from Algorithm \ref{UpdateSupportCount}, we can calculate the confidence value of a given rule $i_a \Rightarrow i_b$ using the formula described earlier.